donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/README.md

 ## Cybersecurity

-* [Platform Challenges for AV Vendors](./wouldnt-start-here/) - An examination of the challenges faced by AV vendors in meeting modern day platform needs.
+* [Platform Challenges facing AV Vendors](./wouldnt-start-here/) - An examination of the challenges faced by AV vendors in meeting modern day platform needs.